-Risk appetite defines the parameters for taking and accepting risks and are used by management and our Board of Directors to make business decisions.
+Our risk appetite defines the Board of Director's tolerance for certain risks at the enterprise level and enables senior management to manage within these boundaries.
 Risk appetite refers to the level of risk our business is willing to take in pursuit of our corporate business objectives.
-The Board of Directors approves our risk appetite including risk appetite statements and associated metrics,

-Board Notification Thresholds, and Board Limits for each of our risk categories.
+The Board of Directors approves our risk appetite including risk appetite statements and associated metrics, Board Notification Thresholds, and Board Limits for each of our risk categories.
 We communicate risk appetite statements, limits and thresholds to the appropriate levels in the organization and monitor adherence.
-While first line executives manage risk on a day-to-day basis, the Chief Risk Officer in the second line provides effective challenge and independent oversight to ensure that risks are within the appetite and specific limits established by the Board of Directors.
-The Chief Risk Officer regularly reports to the Board of Directors on the nature and level of risk across all risk categories.
+While first line executives manage risk on a day-to-day basis, the Chief Risk Officers, which include the Chief Enterprise Risk Officer and the Chief Credit and Financial Risk Officer, in the second line provide effective challenge and independent oversight to ensure that risks are within the appetite and specific limits established by the Board of Directors.
+The Chief Risk Officers regularly report to the Board of Directors on the nature and level of risk across all risk categories.
 In addition to his broader management responsibilities, our Chief Executive Officer is responsible for developing the strategy and mission of our organization, determining and leading our culture, and reviewing and providing input into our risk appetite.

-For further information on our risk framework and structure and organization of the risk management function, see "MD&A-Risk Management" in our Q1 2022 Form 10-Q and 2021 Form 10-K.
+For further information on our risk framework and structure and organization of the risk management function, see "Part I-Item 2.
+MD&A-Risk Management" in our Q1 2024 Form 10-Q and "Part II-Item 7.
+MD&A-Risk Management" in our 2023 Form 10-K.